Have you ever wondered why your Puppeteer web scraper gets blocked? The answer often lies in your HTTP header configuration.

 To use ZenRows, sign up and log into your Request Builder.

 Paste the target URL in the "URL to Scrape" box.
-Then Set the "Boost mode" slider to "AI Anti-bot" and activate "Premium Proxies" to enable premium proxy rotation.
+Then, set the "JS Rendering" boost mode and activate "Premium Proxies" to enable premium proxy rotation.

 Since Puppeteer doesn't provide a direct way to add configuration parameters, we'll adapt the "cURL" format to process the scraping request.
 Select the "cURL" option and copy the generated string.